-They say you eat with your eyes first and there's nowhere this is more true than a restaurant with a view.
+They say you eat with your eyes first, and there's nowhere this is more true than at a restaurant with a view.

 Here are 12 Sunshine Coast patios with picture-perfect views.

 With over 5,000-square feet of space, and plenty of seating, you're near-guaranteed a spot on this roomy (and popular) deck overlooking Jervis Inlet.
 Perched atop a craggy bluff, and with unobstructed views of the islands, mountains and forest below, Inlets Restaurant offers al fresco dining at its finest.
 There's a variety of seating available; table and chairs for eating along with lounger-style seating for those times when even food might distract you from the view.
 When it comes to the menu, you'll find rotating dishes with a focus on local and seasonal ingredients, such as pistachio crusted rack of lamb and garlic spot prawns.

 Coastal Cookery, Powell River

 Situated along Powell River's main drag, the patio views from Coastal Cookery overlook the Strait of Malaspina and the soaring mountains of Vancouver Island beyond.
 With ceiling to floor windows, the interior is not lacking for views either and boasts a warm ambiance thanks to its Redwood Cedar bar and Alder and Fir finishings that reflect Coastal Cookery's west coast surroundings.
 That same influence is found throughout the menu, with dishes like Salt Spring Island mussels and the Backyard BBQ Beer Can chicken, made with Vancouver Island chicken and seasonal vegetables.